1960's - The Showbands

 The main differences between the orchestras and

-the showbands was a reduced number of players (usually 7 or 8); the
+the showbands were a reduced number of players (usually 7 or 8); the

-addition of electric guitars and bass; and the trading in of the
+addition of electric guitars and bass; and often the trading in of the

-piano for an organ.
+trusty piano for an electric organ.
 The showbands retained a full complement of

 brass, (usually one of each instrument) a sound that would define